 For better or worse, social media is a huge part of our lives.
 And while you may long for the days when you weren’t tethered to your phone, there are some advantages to embracing the world of social media in both your professional and personal lives.

 For instance, you can use social media for professional networking, for motivating yourself when you've hit a wall, and even for educating yourself in your chosen specialty.
 But perhaps the most important benefit of all is connecting with other people who just get it.
-Because, sometimes, all you can do is laugh to survive in this career.
+Because sometimes, all you can do is laugh to survive (and thrive!) in the nursing world.

-These influencers have the greatest followings and are all actively sharing excellent content for nursing students, seasoned pros, and entrepreneurs alike!
+These influencers have some of the largest followings and are all actively sharing excellent content for nursing students, seasoned pros, and entrepreneurs alike!

 The 6 Best Nursing Accounts on Facebook